A sterling silver George III tea caddy

 Oval shaped body with vertical fluting to all sides.
 The flat hinged plain top with central baluster knob and a contemporar family crest.
 A fine and impressive tea caddy of the late 18th century without damages or repairs and with original surface and good color.

-Another teapot of comparable design from our range can be found here.
+Another teapot of comparable design from our range can be found here, for an overview of our other tea caddies and boxes please see here.

 15.4 cm / 6.06″ length, 10.3 cm / 4.05″ width, 13.1 cm / 5.15″ tall (to the knob), 11.2 cm / 4.40″ tall (to the rim); 517.2 g / 18.24 oz